 DCA will accept applicant-commissioned appraisals for all competitive applications.
-All appraisals must include DCA as an intended user and must be commissioned by the lender or by the applicant with an effective date of not more than 6 months earlier than the date of Application submission.
+The effective date of Applicant-commissioned appraisals must be within six (6) months of Application-Submission.
+All appraisals must include DCA as an intended user and must be.

+An Application for tax credits for 4% bond financed developments must contain an appraisal commissioned by the lender or by the applicant a DCA-approved appraiser with an effective date of not more than 6 months earlier than the date of the Application submission. regardless of whether there is an Identity of Interest between the buyer and the seller.
 The effective date will be the date of inspection.